renaissance-publishing/renaissance/content/chapters/07-the-supernatural.md

 He is the creator and forefather of the Shamblers (see their entry in *Races*); they are his attempt to create a people who can bridge swamp and civilization.
 He encourages his children to travel among the world, and he welcomes mortals into his swamp—so long as they are respectful of it.

+#### The Mourner

+>You whose wings embrace the dead
+> as the warmth of the summer night,
+>Your wings are as a balance;
+> on one is written justice, on the other, mercy.
+>Your voice is the voice of the dead;
+> your cry is their call for justice.

+**Basin:**  history, law, justice, mercy, death

+**Manifestation:** large black dragon

+**Propitiation:**

+**Binds:**

+The Mourner is a Great Spirit associated with history, law, justice, mercy and death; he is also a Saint—a mortal creature who was elevated upon his death.
+He is closely associated with the Orator and the Mother; in the shifting politics of Great Spirits, he is one of their strongest allies.

+In autumn of CY 616, human Champions of the One who Chose Us set out from the Eastern Kingdoms and travelled to the ruins of vanquished civilization resting in the trackless deeps of a stretch of marsh and swampland in the northeastern Dragonshire; the civilization there had been destroyed by human settlers from the Empire of Man a thousand years before their departure, and they hoped to bring back a token of this ancient conquest to present to the One.
+When they arrived, they slew an old elf who dwelled among the ruins, secured one of the few intact relics of the destroyed civilization—an ancient scroll of unknown purpose—and carried it back to Hate's Hold.

+This "old elf" was known to those who lived near the swamp.
+He had been living there as long as anyone could remember—since before the oldest elves had been born; some believed he had even walked among the ancient civilization that had dwelt in the swamp.
+It was widely held that he was not actually an elf at all, but in fact a magical construction, formed of the sand and soil of the swamp by some ancient, powerful mage.

+What is known for certain is that, after the "elf" was killed and the scroll was stolen, an ancient, massive, black-scaled dragon emerged from the swamp and travelled to Hate's Hold.
+There, rather than attack the city, he called out at the gates and demanded the return of the scroll; the city's soldiery engaged him, and captured him.
+He was hauled into the square in the fortress and was slaughtered.

+What is known for certain is that, after the "elf" was killed and the scroll was stolen, an ancient, massive, black-scaled dragon emerged from the swamp and travelled to Hate's Hold.
+There, rather than attack the city, he called out at the gates and demanded the return of the scroll.
+The Lord of Hate's Hold, the King of Tennec, then came out to argue with him.
+The dragon claimed to be a survivor of the people who had written the scroll, and demanded its return; the Tenna King claimed it as a spoil of conquest, an offering to the One.
+The Tenna then deployed the soldiery against the dragon; the dragon was mortally wounded in the fight, and died at the gates of Hate's Hold.

+Upon his death, he was elevated as the Mourner.

+The Mourner is worshipped throughout the Commonwealth.
+His symbols—which include balances, scrolls, books, black dragon's scales—are often incorporated into the decoration of courthouses, town-halls, libraries, colleges and graveyards.
+The Mourner is not honored by elaborate rituals or grand shrines; instead, he glories in just law and governance, in peacemaking, in the study of history, and in honoring the dead.
+He is often invoked in short chants at the opening of trials and at funerals; the Mourner is a compassionate Spirit, and it is widely believed that he offers the dead a chance at a happier fate than passage into shadow—though he reveals no more of the fate of the dead than any other spirit associated with death has.

+Unlike the Orator or the Mother, the Mourner's location is often a mystery; one theory is that he is often in the realms of the dead.
+When he does manifest, he often appears as a lusterless black form in the shape of a dragon.

+The day that the Mourner was slaughtered is celebrated in Hate's Hold and in the temples of the One in the Eastern Kingdoms; his death is glorified as a grand conquest by the followers of the One.

 #### The Night

+> The young orc looked around her; it was dark, like it was hours before dawn, even though it should have been the afternoon.
+> For a time it had been dim, like late evening, but now even that light was almost gone.

 **Basin:** hatred